salcerera/theme_tidehunters/README.md

 # tidehunters
-Bootstrap Theme for a surfing website landing page
+Just a basic Bootstrap Theme for a surfing website landing page